LifeFone Medical Alert System Review

 LifeFone costs, systems, and policies

-However, LifeFone offers several upgrades that can significantly increase the monthly cost.
+However, LifeFone offers several upgrades that can increase the monthly cost.
 Choosing all of them bumps LifeFone's price to between $65 and $83 per month.

 We'll break down the cost of LifeFone to help you decide what's worth paying for and what you can do without.